There are three things that make me feel like I’m winning in my home life:

 - I have narrowed down my recipe resources to a trusted few.

 Let’s walk through the steps one at a time.

 Step 1: Keeping Inventory & Making Grocery Lists

 There are many, many ways to keep track of what you run out of and make grocery shopping lists, but my favorite way to keep a grocery list is on a free app called Wunderlist, I just add to it as we run out of things, and as I add recipes to the menu.
 The app can be downloaded to your phone and accessed on your computer.
 You can share your lists with others who have the app as well.

-In the past, my family wrote down items we ran out of on a dry erase board, then I added those items to my grocery list before grocery shopping.
-This system actually worked well and we’ve recently implemented it again, this time with a chalkboard.
+We also write down items we run out of on a dry erase board, then I add those items to my grocery list before grocery shopping.
+This system actually works well.

 You could also use a note pad, inventory checklist or roll of butcher paper.